KyleAMathews/blog-2/_posts/2015-09-13-writing-an-x86-emulator-in-javascript.md

   right after the `struct segment_command`)

-But we can ignore the VM protection and flags for now, and just copy the contents of the binary from `File Offset` to `File Offset + File Size` into `VM Address` (up to `VM Address + VM Size`).
+But we can ignore the VM protection and flags for now, and just copy the contents of the binary from `File Offset` to `File Offset + File Size` into virtual memory (implemented as a simple `ArrayBuffer` in this case) from `VM Address` to `VM Address + VM Size`.

+Next thing we need the `LC_UNIXTHREAD` load command.
+It tells us the initial execution state of the main thread of the program.

-The Unix Thread load command tells us the initial state of the program (the initial value for the registers), the only thing we really care for the basic example is the value of `%eip`, the instruction pointer, that is where the program code actually begins (In the sample code we are actually using a global variable called `PC` instead of an actual register).
+The important bit here for us is the initial value of `%eip` (the instruction pointer), it tells the position in virtual memory of the first program instruction, i.e. where the actual code starts (*note:* in the sample code we are using a global variable called `PC` instead of simulating a register).

 ## Binary Execution